espruino/EspruinoDocs/info/Troubleshooting BLE.md

 ### My magnetometer isn't working!

-Please check your battery percentage with `E.getBatteryPercentage()` to ensure that it has over 30% charge remaining.
+Please check your battery percentage with `E.getBattery()` to ensure that it has over 30% charge remaining.
 Due to the discharge of CR2032 batteries by the time you get to this point, 90% of the power in the battery has been used.